 If kids are getting whatever they want or need throughout the year, Christmas shopping can be a nightmare.
 But if you can save those tangible items for special occasions like birthdays and Christmas, they make great gifts.

-Do you keep a gift idea list or will you consider using this idea in 2021?
+Do you keep a gift idea list or will you consider using this idea to help you buy gifts in the future?